Pope aide Pell to stand trial on multiple sex abuse charges - Journal du Cameroun

-Vatican finance chief Cardinal George Pell became the highest-ranked Catholic ever to be sent to trial over historic sex offences Tuesday, with the elderly priest vowing to fight the charges.
+The Vatican’s finance chief Cardinal George Pell Tuesday became the highest-ranked Catholic to be sent for trial over historic sex offences, as the elderly priest vowed to fight the charges.

-The 76-year-old was impassive throughout the hearing in Melbourne that ordered him to face a jury on “multiple” charges, although half of the allegations against him, including some of the most serious, were thrown out.
+The 76-year-old was impassive throughout the hearing in the Australian city of Melbourne that ordered him to face a jury on “multiple” charges, although half of the allegations against him — including some of the most serious — were thrown out.

-Melbourne magistrate Belinda Wallington said she was “satisfied” there was enough evidence for a conviction on “multiple” charges with a directions hearing due on Wednesday to discuss a trial date.
+Melbourne magistrate Belinda Wallington said she was satisfied there was enough evidence to justify a trial on “multiple” charges.
+A hearing was due on Wednesday to discuss a trial date.

-Pell, who entered the court surrounded by a large police presence, was released on bail on the condition he does not leave Australia.
-He has already handed in his passport, the court heard.
+Pell, who entered the court surrounded by a large police presence, was released on bail on condition he does not leave Australia.
+He has already handed in his passport.

 The former Sydney and Melbourne archbishop has been on leave from the Vatican, returning to Australia to fight the allegations which relate to incidents that allegedly occurred long ago.